scipy/scipy/doc/source/dev/gitwash/development_setup.rst

 To keep in sync with changes in SciPy, you want to set up your repository so it pulls from ``upstream`` by default.
 This can be done with::

-   git config branch.master.remote upstream git config branch.master.merge refs/heads/master
+   git config branch.main.remote upstream git config branch.main.merge refs/heads/main

 Your config file should now look something like (from ``$ cat .git/config``)::